Surendranath Banerjee: Early life

 Surendranath Banerjee was born in Calcutta, in the province of Bengal to a Rarhi Kulin Brahmin family, suggesting that the ancestral seat of the family was at Rarh region of present-day West Bengal.
 His ancestors had migrated to East Bengal at some point of time and settled in a village called Lonesingh in Faridpur district.
-It was his great grand father Babu Gour Kishire Banerjee who emigrated and settled in a village called Monirampur near Barrackpore.
+It was his great-grandfather Babu Gour Kishire Banerjee who emigrated and settled in a village called Monirampur near Barrackpore.
 He was deeply influenced in liberal, progressive thinking by his father Durga Charan Banerjee, a doctor.
 After graduating from the University of Calcutta, he travelled to England in 1868, along with Romesh Chunder Dutt and Behari Lal Gupta, to compete in the Indian Civil Service examinations.
 He cleared the competitive examination in 1869, but was barred owing to a claim he had misrepresented his age.
 After clearing the matter in the courts by arguing that he calculated his age according to the Hindu custom of reckoning age from the date of conception rather than from birth, Banerjee cleared the exam again in 1871 and was posted as assistant magistrate in Sylhet.
 Banerjee also attended classes at University College, London.
 He took his final exams in 1871 and returned to India in August 1871.
 In 1874, Banerjee returned to London and became a student at the Middle Temple.

-Banerjee was soon dismissed for making a minor judicial error.
+Banerjee was soon dismissed for making a serious judicial error.
 He went to England to appeal his discharge, but was unsuccessful because, he felt, of racial discrimination.
 He would return to India bitter and disillusioned with the British.
 During his stay in England (1874–1875), he studied the works of Edmund Burke and other liberal philosophers.
 These works guided him in his protests against the British.
-He was known as the Indian Burke.For his tenacity he was called 'Surrender Not Banerjee' by the British.
+He was known as the Indian Burke.
+For his tenacity he was called 'Surrender Not Banerjee' by the British.

 Surendranath was influenced by the writings of Italian nationalist Giuseppe Mazzini.
-He studied the writings of Mazzini in his stay in England (1874-1875) on Anandmohan's suggestion.
+He studied the writings of Mazzini in his stay in England (1874–1875) on Anandmohan's suggestion.